YuankaiQi/REVERIE/README.md

 Note that the results might be slightly different due to using different dependant package versions or GPUs.

 ## <a name="5"></a>5.
 Data Organization of the REVERIE Task
-Unzip the data.zip and bbox.zip files.
-Then in the data folder, you get REVERIE_train.json, REVERIE_val_seen.json, and REVERIE_val_unseen.json three files, which provide instructions, paths, and target object of each task.
-In the bbox folder, you get json files that record objects observed at each viewpoint within 3 meters.
+In the tasks/REVERIE/data folder, you will have REVERIE_train.json, REVERIE_val_seen.json, REVERIE_val_unseen.json, and REVERIE_test four files, which provide instructions, paths, and target object of each task (except the REVERIE_test file).
+In the tasks/REVERIE/data/BBox folder, you will have json files that record objects observed at each viewpoint within 3 meters.

 + **Example of tarin/val_seen/val_unseen.json file**
 ```
 [
   {
     "distance" : 11.65, # distance to the goal viewpoint
-    "ix": 208,  # Reserved data, not used
+    "ix": 208,  # reserved data, not used
     "scan": "qoiz87JEwZ2", # building ID
     "heading": 4.59, # initial parameters for agent
     "path_id": 1357, # inherited from the R2R dataset
-    "objId": 66, # the unique object id in the current building
+    "objId": 66, # the unique object ID in the current building
     "id": "1357_66" # task id
     "instructions":[ # collected instructions for REVERIE
         "Go to the entryway and clean the coffee table",